+Program Goal 2

-Program Goal 2: To prepare program graduates who are able to communicate effectively in an inter-professional environment within the health care field and who exhibit characteristics of servant leadership in community and/or global environments.
+To prepare program graduates to work effectively as team members in an inter-professional environment within the health care field and demonstrate characteristics of servant leadership in community and/or global environments through participation in professional/community organizations.

-Objective 1: 80% of program graduates responding to the Nutrition & Dietetics Alumni survey will report participation in professional and/or community service activities with diverse groups and populations over a 3-year period.
+Objective 1: 80% of program graduates responding to the Nutrition & Dietetics Alumni survey will report participation in local, state, or national professional and/or community service activities with diverse groups and populations over a 3-year period.